sosgasm/s0s-lime2/README.md

 [Olimex SATA cable](https://www.olimex.com/Products/Components/Cables/SATA-CABLE-SET)

 ```
 I installed an unofficial Armbian image which works fine, but is now unsupported.
-You will find an archive of Armbian images for this board, on the their website.
+You will find an archive of Armbian images for this board, on their website.
 OS:
 * Armbian Focal (https://www.armbian.com/download/?tx_maker=olimex)
 [Latest Armbian OS (Unofficial)](https://armbian.systemonachip.net/archive/lime2/archive/)